Co-Chairs: Jeremy Sugarman, Kevin Weinfurt

 NIH Representative: David Wendler

-Members: Monique Anderson, Elaine Bergman, Laura Beskow, Denise Cifelli, Susan Ellenberg, Sheila Fireman, Adeola Jaiyeola, Katie James, Rebecca Kaganov, Lindsay Kindler, Julie Lima, Jeff Love, Rosemary Madigan, Ross McKinney, Susan Mitchell, Jim Sabin, Miguel Vazquez, Kevin Weinfurt, Doug Zatzick
+Members: Monique Anderson, Elaine Bergman, Laura Beskow, Denise Cifelli, Susan Ellenberg, Sheila Fireman, Adrian Hernandez, Adeola Jaiyeola, Katie James, Rebecca Kaganov, Lindsay Kindler, Julie Lima, Jeff Love, Rosemary Madigan, Ross McKinney, Carmit McMullen, Susan Mitchell, Jim Sabin, Miguel Vazquez, Doug Zatzick

 The advent of pragmatic clinical trials that leverage electronic health records and use research methods such as cluster randomization promises to answer critical research questions with increased sample sizes at lower costs, and could greatly increase production of the evidence needed to improve healthcare.
 This research, which relies on data collected as part of routine clinical care and may evaluate similar treatments in comparative effectiveness studies, poses a unique set of regulatory and ethical challenges.
 The Regulatory/Ethics Core identifies areas of regulatory and ethical uncertainty and works with the Demonstration Projects to navigate regulatory and ethical complexities associated with pragmatic clinical trials conducted within healthcare systems.